 In the article, he explains how algorithm changes on Facebook, Twitter, and such can drastically impact your business.
 If your business model depends heavily on any other platform, you are building your business on potentially shaky ground because you do not control it.

 The same holds true for online businesses that have been devastated by Google algorithm updates, the most notorious of which were Panda and Penguin.
-I knew people who went from making thousands of dollars a month online to zilch due to this one algorithm change.
+I knew people who went from making thousands of dollars a month online to zilch due to one algorithm change.
 It can and does happen.

 Diversifying Your Online Income Streams